-The Bank of America® Business Advantage Cash Rewards credit card makes the list of best credit cards for nonprofits because of its easy-to-reach signup bonus: All you have to do is spend $500 within the first two months of opening your account, and you’ll earn a $200 statement credit.
+The Bank of America® Business Advantage Cash Rewards credit card makes the list of best credit cards for nonprofits because of its easy-to-reach signup bonus: All you have to do is spend $3,000 within the first three months of opening your account, and you’ll earn a $300 statement credit.
 That makes this card ideal for nonprofits who just can’t reach the high spending thresholds that other signup bonuses have.

-And if you and your colleagues do a lot of driving, or spend a lot of money at office supply stores, this may be a good bet for you.
+And if you need options on how you can earn cash back for your spend, this may be a good bet for you.
 Your ongoing rewards with this card include: